 Special political missions

-Special political missions (SPMs) are instruments by which the United Nations can respond to peace and security challenges.
+Special political missions (SPMs) are activities funded through the programme budget by which the United Nations can respond to peace and security challenges.
 They vary considerably with regard to their mandates, scope, institutional design and approaches.
 They range from special envoys and representatives carrying out good offices mandates to monitoring teams, groups and panels overseeing Security Council sanctions regimes, small field-based missions, and multidimensional operations with comprehensive mandates to support political transitions and efforts to build sustainable peace.
 Three United Nations regional offices serve as forward platforms for preventive diplomacy and dialogue and work very closely with their regional counterparts on transnational peace and security issues affecting the regions in which they are based.

 SPMs can be (1) mandated by the Security Council, (2) established by the Secretary-General following an exchange of letters with the President of the Security Council or (3) mandated by the General Assembly.